Smissen/py-spy-executable-tutorial/py-spy101/step2.md

 py-spy top --pid <PID>
 ```

-In the first case you need to know the pid of the python process to do that we are going to be using `ps`{{exec}} to find it, the problem is that we just run that command on a different tab we will not be able to find the python process so we will instead run `ps -e`{{exec}} and since no python process is currently running we can't find it right now either.

 ## Using Top and Starting a Program

 We will first start and monitor `exampleprogram.py`{{}}, which is located in our working directory.
 To accomplish this, we'll run the following command.